AVSystem/Anjay-lite/doc/sphinx/source/PortingGuideForNonPOSIXPlatforms/NetworkingAPI/ReuseLastPort.rst

     However, NAT entries may expire after periods of inactivity.
 Even with port reuse enabled, the NAT device may assign a different external port.
-This behavior depends on the NAT implementation and is beyond the client’s control.
+This behavior depends on the NAT implementation and is beyond the client's control.

 .. note::
     This tutorial builds upon the Minimal Socket Implementation.
 The complete source